AndyHeardApps/Revertible/README.md

 # Revertible

-This framework aims to add a low friction method to track changes in state, and allow for simple traversal through state history with `undo()` and `redo()` functions.
+This framework aims to add a low friction way to track changes in state, and allow for simple traversal through state history with `undo()` and `redo()` functions.

 ## Basic usage